kolaxy/bicycle-rental/README.md

 ### Dockerfile

-This Dockerfile configures a lightweight Python 3.10 environment using Alpine Linux.
+Dockerfile in this project configures a lightweight Python 3.10 environment using Alpine Linux.
 It sets environment variables to optimize Python behavior and exposes port 8000 for the application.
 It copies (local.)requirements.txt to /opt/requirements.txt and updates the package list before installing Bash.
 The Dockerfile then creates a directory structure under /opt/br, sets up a Python virtual environment, and installs